Part III : Explaining metaphysics

 Such a difference is hardly deniable.
 Could anyone mistake oneself with a mathematical object (in other words, one's own existence with a mathematical existence) ?

-But first of all, we need to examine (and refute) another view, widespread among atheists, according to which conciousness emerges out of physical reality, so that concious existence would be mere fruit or particular case of physical existence.
+But first of all, we need to examine (and refute) another view, widespread among atheists, according to which consciousness emerges out of physical reality, so that conscious existence would be mere fruit or particular case of physical existence.

 Such a view would first require some primitive type of physical existence, not reducible to mathematical existence.
 Or would it ?